gnois/luaty/README.md

 Quick start
 ---

-The compiler itself is written in Luaty and compiled into Lua.
-It only requires LuaJIT to run.
+Luaty only requires LuaJIT to run.

 With LuaJIT in your path, clone this repo, and cd into it.